 Episode #341 On YouTube (VIDEO)

-Dr. Hogan's NEW "Ultimate Success Course" (Free Video)
+Dr. Hogan's NEW "Ultimate Success Course" and NEW Persuasion Strategy (Free Video)

 Ken Newhouse: (0:00)

 Today’s episode number 341 of the get clients now podcast.
-And today I’ve got an amazing, awesome surprise for you because on today’s episode, Dr. Kevin Hogan, one of the world’s leading experts in persuasion and body language, he’s going to be sharing at least a half dozen or more methods that get you clients as he reveals several of the most effective, most powerful persuasion strategies he’s ever discovered and several of those discoveries he’s made just within the last 12 months.
+And today I’ve got an amazing, awesome surprise for you because on today’s episode I’m interviewing Dr. Kevin Hogan.
+Hogan is one of the world’s leading experts in persuasion strategy and body language.
+Dr. Kevin is also going to be sharing at least a half dozen or more strategies you can use to get clients now and keep them coming.
+Several of the most effective, most powerful persuasion methods he’s ever discovered and a NEW persuasion strategy that’s powerful.
+Several of those methods have also been discovered within the last 12 months.

 Ken Newhouse (00:58):

-I think maybe, I don’t know if seven or eight times in the last 24 months, which is absolutely insane, but, uh, the guys in demand and as a keynote speaker and trainer, and as everybody knows, he is without rival in the field of teaching ethical persuasion for business and persuasion based methods to get you clients for literally dozens and dozens of industries over the past 20 plus years.
+I think maybe, I don’t know if seven or eight times in the last 24 months, which is absolutely insane, but, uh, the guys in demand and as a keynote speaker and trainer.
+Everybody knows, he is without rival in the field of teaching ethical persuasion for business and persuasion based methods to get you clients for literally dozens and dozens of industries over the past 20 plus years.

 Now today’s show, Dr. Hogan is going to reveal the one persuasion strategy that never fails.
 If you’re like me and if you’re like my most successful clients and members, you’re always on the lookout for methods to get you clients and I promise you, I guarantee you that today you’re going to be absolutely thrilled and delighted with what he has for you.